Sharm El Sheikh Diving Holidays

 Browse their website choices, use their on-line chat to ask your questions, or simply use your credit card to make your booking.
 And you can be sure that whatever option you go for, it will be backed up by their 'Low Price Guarantee' to ensure you get the top dollar value for money.

 Whichever option you choose, stays of 1 week to 10 days are ideal.
-Packages normally include diving and boat-hotel transfers.
+These Sinai packages normally include scuba diving and boat-hotel transfers.

 High budget: Sofitel Coralia Hotel